robertpuccinelli/robertpuccinelli.github.io/_posts/2019-01-21-updating-jeep-head-unit.markdown

 The factory image, TWRP recovery tool and Timur's kernel will be dependent on the platform you have.
 The 2013 Nexus with WiFi will use the Flo variants of the files and the LTE version will use the Debian variants of the files.
 The following will be written specifically for the flo installation.

 Unzip Timur's kernel.
 Inside the ZIP are two folders of interest - "timur-kernel-n7-2013-v4.0-final.zip" and "timur-pem-update-v4-b107-2017-01-06.zip".
-Both of those will be uploaded to the Nexus 7 in their ZIP format.
+Unzip the kernel directory to access the USB host and services ZIPs.
+Both of those and the pem-update will be uploaded to the Nexus 7 in their ZIP format.
 These files will be installed onto the Nexus first before the SuperSU zip is installed.

 Returning to Timur's instructions:<br>
 _Here I describe how you can upgrade your tablet to Android 6.0.1 MOB30X, install Timur's Kernel v4.0 as well as root, without losing any apps or settings - and do so in under 20 minutes.
 To do this, your tablet bootloader needs to be unlocked once.
 If you already have a rooted Android 6.0.1 MOB30X with TWRP installed on your tablet, the kernel installation can be done in just a few minutes.
 In this case, reboot into TWRP and continue with step 4._